Copyright© 2020, RealTerrific® all rights reserved

 Easy Home Staging Tips

-Home buyers are emotional, and most have their mind made up already within the first 10-seconds of touring your home….
-So every second they are impressed counts in their decision, so put extra focus on warming the entry.
+Home buyers are emotional, and most have their mind made up already within the first 10-seconds of touring your home.
+Every second they are impressed counts in their decision, so put extra focus on warming the entry.

-If you are preparing to sell your home, you should “set the stage” as if your home were a setting for a family TV show, and then use special techniques to awaken the buyer’s senses.
-This makes a huge difference in the final sale price!
+If you are preparing to sell your home “set the stage” as if your home were a setting for a family TV movie, and then use special techniques to arouse the buyer’s senses.
+This makes a huge difference in building buyer confidence and receiving higher offers!

-Another way to let their guard down during the tour is to make them laugh a little with a short clean joke or pun, since it is physically impossible to laugh and be stressed at the same time.
+Make them laugh a little during tours with a short clean joke or pun, since it is physically impossible to laugh and be stressed at the same time.

-Casinos and fancy department stores use lots of lighting, shiny props and oxygen, which they pump into the air to get gamblers fired up and arouse their senses; because when they feel good they let their inner-guard down and when their guard is off-duty they feel more free to explore all options.
-You can mimic this awakening emotion by opening windows for 20-minutes before showings to replace stale air with more oxygenated fresh air & dazzle them with sparkling clean decor as well.
+Casinos and fancy department stores use lots of crystal lighting, shiny props and oxygen, which they pump into the air to get gamblers fired up to arouse their senses; because when people feel good their inner-guard is off-duty and they feel free to explore all options.
+You can mimic this awakening emotion by opening windows for 20-minutes before showings to replace stale air with more oxygenated fresh air and dazzle them with sparkling clean decor as well.

 Although fluorescent lighting can save you money year-round, now is not the time to use it!
-As you probably already know, fluorescent lighting does not improve the look of anything or anyone.
+It does not tend to improve the look of anything or anyone.

 A fresh coat of pale or neutral-colored paint on any walls that need a boost; staying away from bold dark fad-colors.